Adam Christian Clark: Caroline and Jackie

 Clark's first feature film Caroline and Jackie premiered at the 2012 Tribeca Film Festival, and was met with positive reviews.
 John Anderson of Variety said, "Displaying nerves of steel and a generous heart, helmer Adam Christian Clark takes a lot of chances with Caroline and Jackie, a tale of troubled sisters that keeps the viewer off balance throughout before delivering a payoff that serves as both catharsis and absolution.
 While it does make demands of its audience, the cumulative emotional impact is startling".

-Steve Dollar of The Wall Street Journal called it "a delicious dinner party meltdown, visually polished and emotionally raw".
-He praised Moreau and Tulloch for "playing their yin/yang roles with gleaming intensity".

-Miranda Siegel of New York Magazine named it a must-see film, praising its "top-notch performances" and its "unique combination of naturalistic acting and stylized technique".

 The film was theatrically released by Phase 4 Films in 2013.

 Newly Single

-Clark's second feature film Newly Single, premiered in the main competition of the 2017 edition of PÖFF, and marks Clark's first time acting in a feature film.
+Clark's second feature film Newly Single, premiered in the main competition of the 2017 edition of PÖFF, and was Clark's first time acting in a feature film.
 The New York Times described the film as a dark comedy “probing the sexual and professional misadventures of a struggling filmmaker.”

-The film was released in 2018 by Gravitas Ventures, and currently holds an 88% "Fresh" rating from the review aggregator website Rotten Tomatoes.
+The film was released in 2018 by Gravitas Ventures and, as of 2024, holds an 88% "Fresh" rating from the review aggregator website Rotten Tomatoes.

 2020s

 Diary of a Spy

 Clark's third feature film Diary of a Spy was released by XYZ Films in mid 2022.
-Diary of a Spy marks Clark's first foray into a genre space and was generally not as well received critically as his prior works of drama.

-Q.V.
-Hough of Vague Visages wrote, “‘Diary of a Spy’ mostly keeps viewers in the dark; it’s unclear what makes the main characters tick.
-Anna and Camden are Dostoevskian figures in spirit, from a different tale, who seem lost in time.”

-Though, Clark's somber style garnished some praise.
-Shelagh Rowan-Legg wrote for Screen Anarchy, "Diary of a Spy takes us into this dark, dangerous world via an often neglected side door, probing this story with observations on human vulnerability and the price of exploiting it."
+Diary of a Spy marks Clark's first foray into a genre space with mixed reviews.
+As of 2024, the film has a 57% "Rotten" rating from Rotten Tomatoes.
+Josh Bell from Crooked Marquee commented, "Clark seems determined to drain all possible suspense and excitement from the spy genre," while Shelagh Rowan-Legg wrote for Screen Anarchy, "Diary of a Spy takes us into this dark, dangerous world via an often neglected side door, probing this story with observations on human vulnerability and the price of exploiting it."

-Influences and style

 Influences

-While an undergraduate film student at USC, Clark became close friends with his professor, Academy Award-nominated cinematographer William A. Fraker, A.S.C., B.S.C.
+While an undergraduate film student at USC, Clark became close friends with his professor, cinematographer William A. Fraker.
 Clark accredits Fraker as an influence for hard lighting and formalistic production design.

 Clark has attributed strong influence to the American New Wave film movement, and directors John Cassavetes, and Robert Altman.